Essential Kayak Camping Guide for Any Season

 Kayak Camping Safety

-Safety and survival skills such as CPR, first aid, fire starting, and navigation is crucial.
-These skills are the difference between enduring a trip and enjoying the adventure.
+Safety and survival skills, such as CPR, first aid, fire-starting, and navigation, are crucial.
+These skills can be the difference between enduring a trip and enjoying the adventure.

 Essential Safety Gear